 Workers’ compensation insurance is an invaluable resource for someone who is injured in an accident at work or who develops an illness that is job-related.
 The individual receives medical treatment and is compensated for lost wages without financial worries.
 Although Arizona law requires most employers to carry workers’ compensation insurance, not all of them comply with the law.
 When that happens, there are remedies to help injured workers.

-Instead of filing a lawsuit against the employer, an injured worker may file a claim for workers’ compensation benefits with The Industrial Commission of Arizona.
+claim for workers’ compensation benefits with The Industrial Commission of Arizona.
 The claim is handled by the Special Fund Division of the ICA and, if the worker is entitled to benefits, medical costs and lost wages are paid out of the Special Fund.

 If the Special Fund Division approves payment to an injured worker, it is entitled to reimbursement from the employer for the amount paid from the fund.
 A penalty equal to 10 percent of the benefits paid to the worker or $1,000, whichever amount is greater, is levied against the employer.